Joe Bell (film): Release

 Under the title Good Joe Bell, the film had its world premiere at the 2020 Toronto International Film Festival on September 14, 2020.
-Shortly after, Solstice Studios acquired distribution rights to the film for $20 million, and scheduled the film for a February 19, 2021 release.
-However, the film was not released that date, due to the film being removed from Solstice’s schedule.
+Shortly after, Solstice Studios acquired distribution rights to the film for $20 million, shortened the title to Joe Bell, and scheduled it for a February 19, 2021 release.
+In January 2021, it was reported that the film would not be released that date, with Solstice planning to release it later that year.
 In May 2021, it was announced that Roadside Attractions acquired distribution rights to the film from Solstice and set it for a July 23, 2021 release, with Vertical Entertainment set to distribute the film digitally following its theatrical release.

 Reception

 Box office

 The film grossed $674,000 from 1,094 theaters in its opening weekend, finishing 11th at the box office.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 40% based on 127 reviews, with an average rating of 5.5/10.
 The website's critics consensus reads: "Good Joe Bell's heartfelt message - and Reid Miller's stirring breakout performance - are unfortunately undermined by formulaic storytelling."
-On Metacritic, it has a weighted average score of 54 out of 100, based on 26 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 54 out of 100, based on 26 critics, indicating "mixed or average" reviews.
 Audiences surveyed by PostTrak gave the film a 79% positive score, with 57% saying they would definitely recommend it.

 Giving it a "C", The A.V.
 Club's A. A. Dowd stated "The film has its heart in the right place, but its head is foggy and possibly concussed; it seems uncertain how to reshape its ripped-from-the-headlines story into satisfying drama."
 Steve Pond of TheWrap called the film "An open-hearted, unapologetically emotional story of a man struggling to come to terms with what happened to his son and with his own complicity in it" and said "[t]here are shocks along the way, handled gently or dropped as a gut punch".

 Peter Debruge of Variety was more critical, calling the film a "didactic anti-bullying melodrama that feels more akin to old-school TV movies" and saying that "[a] movie like this would be a good start, if this were 1980.
 A decade and a half after Brokeback Mountain, however, it feels like a huge step backward."